 Not applicable—hybrid transport is implemented by platform authenticators and clients, not roaming security keys. |

 Hybrid transport allows a platform authenticator on a phone to complete authentication for sessions on other devices like desktops.
-The user scans a QR code displayed on the desktop, and the phone establishes a secure connection via BLE and an encrypted tunnel to complete the FIDO ceremony.
+The user scans a QR code displayed on the desktop, and the phone establishes a secure connection via BLE and an encrypted network tunnel to complete the FIDO ceremony.

 |